milowedo/longpoll/README.md

 ## Features
 This small project allows you to query the sever for the real-time data, saving connection's bandwidth.
-You can use it for having any type of notification or simply to allow Server data at any time he needs to and not only when the Client is precisely asking for it.
+You can use it for having a system of any type of notifications or simply to allow Server send data to the Client at any time he wants to and not only when the Client is precisely asking for it.

 ---
 ## Idea  behind the project ~(what is longpolling?)

+The main thing is that normally server cannot send client any data unless he is asked for it.
+Only then, he shall respond, sending what he has been asked for.

 ##### Short-polling (standard http behaviour)
 To be up to date with data on the server client can send a request asking for a data, the server side will respond with the data if it has it or with a response containing information that the data is yet not available.